 Providing breakfast and lunch for school-aged children can be costly and difficult for caregivers.
 Most schools offer free or reduced lunch programs for children when the family can display financial need.
 If your child has an open foster care case they can receive free meals regardless of income.
 You will need to fill out an application that will ask you about sources of income for your family.
 This application can be completed at any time during the year if your financial situation changes.
 Please contact your school to gain more information about free or reduced-cost lunch programs.

-The KCRC has a brochure that looks at various college scholarships and grants in Michigan; this and other resources are located on our Publications page.
-In addition to reviewing that resource, you are encouraged to talk to your local school and higher education institutions about available scholarships and financial aid.
+You are encouraged to talk to your local school and higher education institutions about available scholarships and financial aid.
 You might also want to visit the website of the Michigan Student Scholarships and Grants.